 Good morning.
-This is The Daily Bone and I'm your erudite doggie instructor and squeaky toy expert Chester L. W. Stephens.
+This is The Daily Bone and I'm your erudite doggie instructor and squeaky toy expert Chester L. W. Spaniel.

 So, when is a squeaky toy not a squeaky toy?